Portugal star Ronaldo becomes second men's player to reach 100 international goals | Goal.com

 Ronaldo's goal was also the 57th of his career from a direct free-kick and the 10th for Portugal.

-Ronaldo had to wait 10 months to reach the 100-goal milestone, with his last international strike coming in November 2019 against Luxembourg.
+Ronaldo had to wait 10 months to overcome the final hurdle and reach the milestone, with his 99th international strike coming in November 2019 against Luxembourg.
 The forward had netted a hat-trick in the previous match against Lithuania to take his total to 98.

-The coronavirus put a halt to Ronaldo's pursuit of 100 goals, however, with Portugal's match against Croatia last week their first since the Luxembourg fixture.
+The coronavirus pandemic put a temporary halt to Ronaldo's pursuit of 100 goals, however, with Portugal's match against Croatia last week their first since the Luxembourg fixture.

 Ronaldo was forced to sit that match out due to a toe infection, with Portugal winning by a comfortable 4-1 margin even without the Juventus star.